 They say you get what you pay for in life, and it’s certainly true when talking about your website.
 But what a lot of people struggle to get their heads around is what difference you’ll get by spending a bit more.
-In this post, we look at five key differences you should expect to get by paying that little bit more for your website.
+In this post, we look at five key differences you should expect to get by paying a little bit more for your website.

-Most of these differences require time to be poured into the project, and being a service industry, this will usually directly affect the cost; most agencies will calculate the cost of a project as Hours Required x Hourly Rate = Cost.
+Most of these differences require time to be poured into the project and being a service industry, this will usually directly affect the cost; most agencies will calculate the cost of a project as Hours Required x Hourly Rate = Cost.

 When it comes to a website project, the value of thorough planning can’t be overstated.